mreutegg/reading-list/README.md

 - Der Schwarze Schwan - Nassim Nicholas Taleb
 - The Dismal Science: How Thinking Like an Economist Undermines Community - Stephen A. Marglin

+## 2007

+- The Age of Turbulence, Adventures in a New World - Alan Greenspan

 ## 2005

 - Fundamentals of Transactional Information Systems - Weikum, Gerhard
 - Es ist wie Verliebtsein - Johan Nilsson

+## 2004

+- Mein Weltbild - Albert Einstein